 They're spying.

-If you just look at the facts, the facts just don't stand with what the Democrats and other people are saying uh that that want to try to prove some type of collusion between President Trump and the Russian government.
+So if you just look at the facts, the facts just don't stand with what the Democrats and other people are saying that want to try to prove some type of collusion between President Trump and the Russian government.

 What do you make?

-a year, but they've ignored all the stories you've been breaking starting back last March when you came on with John Solomon and we talked about warrants that existed at Trump Tower that we now have proven true and surveillance and unmasking and leaking intelligence.
+But they've ignored all the stories you've been breaking, starting back last March when you came on with John Solomon, and we talked about warrants that existed at Trump Tower that we now have proven true and surveillance and unmasking and leaking intelligence.

 And then we get into Uranium One and Vladimir Putin and Mueller ignoring, let's see, bribery, extortion, money laundering, kickbacks.